 Stay here: Just a stone’s throw away lies the Brandywine River Hotel.
 Take advantage of this convenient location with classically decorated and stylish interiors offering deluxe and jacuzzi rooms as well as executive and premium suites.
 Pet friendly.
 1609 Baltimore Pike, Chadds Ford, (610) 388-1200

-Soak up the suds at the newest Victory Brewpub destination in Parkesburg, complete with fun-filled, self-guided tours that feature hop sniffing, bottling machines and a loaded brewer’s gift shop.
+Soak up the suds at Victory Brewpub in Parkesburg, complete with fun-filled, self-guided tours that feature hop sniffing, bottling machines and a loaded brewer’s gift shop.
 3127 Lower Valley Rd., Parkesburg, (484) 718-5080

-Dine here: Remain for lunch or dinner and indulge in executive chef Joe Pryor’s spot-on menu—tailored ideally for the two-level, light-filled pub.
+Dine here: Remain for lunch or dinner and indulge in Victory’s spot-on menu—tailored ideally for the two-level, light-filled pub.
 It boasts incredibly prepared “brewery” burgers, above-board mac and cheese and well-thought-out vegetarian options.

 Stay here: The Bancroft Manor Bed & Breakfast was built in 1909 by J. Bancroft Swayne, who founded the area’s mushroom farming industry.
 Restored rooms are tastefully decorated in period antiques and fixtures within this award-winning B&B. For some additional craft beer tasting, visit Victory Magnolia and Kennett Brewing Company, both within walking distance.
 318 Marshall St., Kennett Square, (610) 470-4297